Geometry of Reason: Spectral Signatures of Valid Mathematical Reasoning: Conclusion

 \section{Conclusion}

 We have introduced a training-free method for detecting valid mathematical reasoning through spectral analysis of transformer attention.
-Our experiments across seven models from four architectural families establish that: (1) the spectral signature is universal, achieving $p_{\text{MW}} < 10^{-47}$ and $p_t < 10^{-75}$ in all cases; (2) effect sizes are exceptionally large (up to $d = 3.30$); (3) single-threshold classification achieves 85.9--95.6\% accuracy; (4) the method detects logical coherence rather than compiler acceptance; and (5) attention architecture affects which spectral metric best captures validity.
+Our experiments across seven models from four architectural families establish that: (1) the spectral signature is universal ($p_{\text{MW}} < 10^{-47}$, $p_t < 10^{-75}$) and robust across all difficulty strata ($d \geq 1.31$); (2) effect sizes are exceptionally large (up to $d = 3.30$); (3) single-threshold classification achieves 85.9--95.6\% accuracy; (4) the method detects logical coherence rather than compiler acceptance (``Platonic validity''); (5) HFER reranking improves Best-of-16 Pass@1 by $+4.4$--$6.6$\%, achieving 98\% of fully supervised AUC with zero labels; and (6) Lanczos acceleration reduces eigendecomposition to $O(kN^2)$, enabling real-time use at 32k-token contexts.

 These findings open several directions for future work: theoretical analysis of why the spectral signature emerges, extension to natural language reasoning, integration with proof assistants for real-time feedback, and investigation of other architectural features (grouped-query attention, mixture-of-experts) that may affect spectral properties.